Itch from PFIC is more than normal itching

 - Excess bile acids spill into the bloodstream.

-The buildup of bile acids in the liver and the bloodstream may be the cause of itch (pruritus) in PFIC.
+The buildup of bile acids in the liver and the bloodstream may be the cause of itch (cholestatic pruritus) in PFIC.

-The buildup of bile acids in the liver and the bloodstream may be the cause of itch (pruritus) in PFIC.
+The buildup of bile acids in the liver and the bloodstream may be the cause of itch (cholestatic pruritus) in PFIC.

 Bile acids are created in the liver.
 Bile acids aid in digestion, breaking down food and helping the body absorb fat-soluble vitamins.

-The ileal bile acid transporter, or IBAT, recycles bile acids back into liver from the intestines.
+The ileal bile acid transporter, or IBAT, recycles bile acids back into the liver from the intestines.

 Signs of itch aren’t always obvious